 At all times we will work in partnership and endeavour to establish effective working relationships with parents, carers and colleagues from other agencies in line with Working Together to Safeguard Children (2018) and Local Safeguarding Partners’ Procedures.

-Designated Safegarding Lead: Mr A James (HT)
+Designated Safegarding Lead: Mr A James (Headteacher)

 Acorns - Supporting Families